Interest rates on 95% mortgages are tumbling in price as lenders battle to offer the best deals to first-time buyers with small deposits.

 The scheme allows borrowers in and to benefit from a 20% equity loan from the government when buying a new-build home.
 In it's 15% and in , where house prices are higher than the rest of England, it's 40%.

 This means you can use a 5% deposit and get a mortgage for the remaining amount, potentially opening up the prospect of lower rates.

-While Help to Buy has been incredibly popular – it’s been used by more than 180,000 people in England so far – it has faced some criticism around its effect on inflating the cost of new-build properties, and some homeowners have had issues when remortgaging with an outstanding equity loan.
+While Help to Buy has been incredibly popular - it's been used by more than 180,000 people in England so far - it has faced some criticism around its effect on inflating the cost of properties, and some homeowners have had issues when remortgaging with an outstanding equity loan.